victorcomando1/qb-multicharacter/README.md

 Multi Character Feature for QB-Core Framework :people_holding_hands:

 **PT-BR:**
 Este fork foi criado para corrigir um problema comum onde jogadores enfrentavam **tela preta ao entrar no servidor**.
-A correção ajusta o momento em que o personagem é carregado, evitando conflitos entre eventos `playerSpawned` e o carregamento do personagem.
+A correção foi aplicada diretamente no arquivo `client/main.lua`, ajustando o momento em que o personagem é carregado para evitar conflitos entre eventos `playerSpawned` e o carregamento completo do personagem.
 Além disso, o fork mantém o suporte à definição padrão do número de personagens por jogador, com base na licença Rockstar.

 **EN:**
 This fork was created to fix a common issue where players were experiencing a **black screen when joining the server**.
-The fix adjusts the timing of character loading to avoid conflicts between `playerSpawned` events and character initialization.
+The fix was applied directly in the `client/main.lua` file, adjusting the timing of character loading to prevent conflicts between the `playerSpawned` event and full character initialization.
 In addition, the fork retains support for setting the default number of characters per player based on their Rockstar license.

 ---